Fijian Art and Material Culture

 o A Fijian Potter at the Tasmanian School of Art [Published in Pottery in Australia.
 Aug.
 1987: 66-67]

 o Outsider curiosity, indigenous agency, and cultural imperialism.
 The trade in Fijian objects.
-[The original version of this paper was presented at the conference “Imperial Curiosity: Objects, Representations, Knowledges”, Hobart, Tasmania, June 27th-29th 2007].
+[Online only.
+The original version of this paper was presented at the conference “Imperial Curiosity: Objects, Representations, Knowledges”, Hobart, Tasmania, June 27th-29th 2007].

 o Proto-Polynesian Art?
 The cliff-paintings of Vatulele, Fiji [Published in Journal of the Polynesian Society 1995, 103(1): 23-74]